The Three Principles of Spinning Babies®:

 What should I do for The 2nd Principle of Gravity?

 Go to our section on resting smart and posture to learn more about how to use gravity now to promote ease in your upcoming birth.
-Gravity’s effect on your positions are more effective after daily balancing techniques.
+Gravity’s effect on your positions is more effective after daily balancing techniques.

 The pelvis opens better when it has been kept mobile and “symmetrical.”
 That means there is full range of motion in the four pelvis joints and even the sacrum restores mobility.
 Symmetrical indicates that one leg isn’t shorter or longer, one hip isn’t rotated forward, and the pelvic floor isn’t twisted or shorter on one side causing baby to turn to an unfavorable position.